Reggaeton, hip-hop en español, Latin trap, dembow, champeta urbana, Brazilian funk, and more.

 - “Black Latinas Are Missing From Reggaeton,” by Katelina Eccleston a.ka.
 Reggaeton con La Gata, June 2019.
 8 minutes.

 - “PART I: Victoria La Mala, Jennifer Mota Valdez, Katelina Eccleston a.k.a.
-Reggaeton con la Gata & Anthony Marshall” by Univision’s Se Habla US’s Real Talk: Rhythms, Roots & Representation series.
+Reggaeton con la Gata & Anthony Marshall” by Univision’s Se Habla US’s Real Talk: Rhythms, Roots & Representation series, August 2020.
+38 minutes.

 - “PART II: Victoria La Mala, Jennifer Mota Valdez, Katelina Eccleston a.k.a.
-Reggaeton con la Gata & Anthony Marshall” by Univision’s Se Habla US’s Real Talk: Rhythms, Roots & Representation series.
+Reggaeton con la Gata & Anthony Marshall” by Univision’s Se Habla US’s Real Talk: Rhythms, Roots & Representation series, August 2020.
+31 minutes.

 PODCASTS & RADIO